The Unwriting Café

 This café is simply about unwriting in shared presence and letting the field do its graceful work.

-We all work with writing in one way or another, and right now, with AI everywhere, staying close to our own voice and being precise in what we express is no longer optional if we don’t want our words to drown in the AI noise.
-Between sessions, the group chat and content library support ongoing exchange.
+We all work with writing in one way or another, and right now, with AI everywhere, staying close to our authentic voice and being precise in what we express is no longer optional if we don’t want our words to drown in the AI noise.
+Between workshops, the group chat and content library support ongoing exchange.

-Can’t make it live?
 No problem.
 Sessions are recorded for paid members to watch back.
-If you prefer not to appear in a recording, you can always turn off your camera.
+If you’d rather not appear in a recording, you can simply turn off your camera.

-Get full access to the Unwriting Content Library.
+Get full access to the content library, filled with resources.

-Aside from the recorded workshops, you’ll also find other resources to deepen and sharpen your unwriting skills, which has become increasingly relevant in the age of AI.
+Aside from the recorded workshops, you’ll find other resources to deepen and sharpen your unwriting craft, which has become increasingly relevant in the age of AI.
+There are also materials on unmarketing, including recordings of the workshops.

 Get the support from peers with our group chat.